oduortoni/genai/README.md

     $git clone https://github.com/oduortoni/genai.git
     $cd genai

+Navigate to https://aistudio.google.com/ to get an API key.
+Save your api key into a new file under the name ".env". inside it, save the api key as shown:

+    GENAI_KAPI_KEY=<YOUR_API_KEY>

 Run the project and be patient.
 It takes a while to get back the results:

     $python app.py